Characters Introduced in Backstroke of the West

 - Adaptational Badass: In the original movie, he was trained by The in lightsaber combat.
 Here, his dialogue hints that he was at one point a full-fledged Hopeless Situation Warrior!
 Text How Big also remarks that the Space General will always succeed to succeed, as opposed to the original line in which his counterpart disregarded the Space General as a coward who would run and hide.

 - Affably Evil: Unlike Grievous, Space General's worst moment was a one-off time he threatened to feed dog to his troops after their failure.
-Other than that, he doesn't come across as that bad a guy; consistently polite even to his enemies and A Father to His Men.
+Other than that, he doesn't come across as that bad a guy, being impeccably polite even to his enemies and A Father to His Men.

 - Ambition Is Evil: He may be motivated by this, as he may be plotting to betray the leaders of the Abruption Doctrine and seize power for himself.

 - Benevolent Boss: He threatens to feed dog to his troops, who are robots, but aside from this, he seems to care for them, twice taking on his enemies personally so that they have a chance to escape.

 - Big, Stupid Doodoo-Head: For all his menace, he sure as hell can't trashtalk: his response to Allah Gold insulting him is to call him a "smelly boy".

 - Chronic Backstabbing Disorder: A fallen Hopeless Situation Warrior planning to betray his new Abruption Doctrine allies for his own gain.
 Lampshaded by Text How Big.Text How Big: "He's very deceitful!"

 - Crazy-Prepared: Apparently he anticipated that D would ask him to transfer his troops to "the wood method star", because he tells D "That has completed, my host" when he makes the suggestion.
 Of course, this might just be an example of how he's "very deceitful" and he lied about it to impress D.